inmation/WebStudio-docs/GettingStarted/README.md

 `color` is the name chosen for the text property, but any name will do.

-To affect the change, we use a `transform` action. [transform](../ReferenceDocs/actions/README.md#transform) actions are a whole topic of their own, so we won't go into much detail here.
+To effect the change, we use a `transform` action.
+[Transform](../ReferenceDocs/actions/README.md#transform) actions are a whole topic in their own right, so we won't go into much detail here.
 What you need to know to follow the further discussion is this:

-- A `transform` action use [MongoDB aggregation pipeline](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/) syntax to specify how the input message should be modified and returned as an output message to the next WebStudio action.
+- A `transform` action uses [MongoDB aggregation pipeline](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/) syntax to specify how the input message should be modified and returned as an output message to the next WebStudio action.
 - Within the `transform` action the `aggregateOne` field contains an array of MongoDB pipeline stages that are daisy chained to achieve the desired output, in the same way the WebStudio action pipeline do.
 - For the purpose of this example, the ["$project"](https://docs.mongodb.com/manual/reference/operator/aggregation/project/#mongodb-pipeline-pipe.-project) stage is used.
 As the name suggests, it "projects" or maps fields from the input message to chosen fields in the output.
 - The output of the `transform` actions is applied to the payload field of the message.